His Heart Belongs to DADA?

 It is common knowledge that Professor Snape wanted the DADA position.

 Common knowledge, like public opinion, or the law, is sometimes an ass.
 But in this case if common knowledge is an ass it is one that comes heavily laden with a load of double-bluff.
-For, according to the Ministry records, as stated by Madam Dolores Umbridge, Snape really did apparently want the DADA position.
-He had applied for it originally, and had regularly re-applied for it over his fifteen years on the Hogwarts staff.
+For, according to the Ministry records, as stated by Madam Dolores Umbridge, Snape apparently really did want the DADA position.
+He had applied for that position originally, and had regularly re-applied for it over his fifteen years on the Hogwarts staff.
 Finally he got it.

 But, if that was the case: why did Cornelius Fudge not appoint Snape to the position when Dumbledore was “unable” to find another applicant in 5th year?